silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 ##Q&A

 **NOTICE**:
-* Since Jan 9, 2015 Counterparty reccommends deterministically built Bitcoin Core 0.10.0 binaries from [this Github repo](https://github.com/btcdrak/bitcoin/releases).
+* Since Jan 9, 2015 the Counterparty Projects recommends deterministically built Bitcoin Core 0.10.0 binaries from [this Github repo](https://github.com/btcdrak/bitcoin/releases).
-* Since mid January Federated Node setup scripts from `develop` branch of `counterparty_build` download and install the current Bitcoin Core v0.10.0 binary from the above source.
-Starting with counterparty-lib v9.49.4 users should exclusively use Bitcoin Core v0.10.0 releases.
+* Since mid January Federated Node setup scripts from `develop` branch of `counterparty_build` automaticallz download and install the current Bitcoin Core v0.10.0 binary from the above source.
+Starting with counterparty-lib v9.49.4 users should exclusively use Bitcoin Core v0.10.0 releases from the recommended source (linked above).
 They are deterministically built using the Gitian build process and statically linked, so OpenSSL updates on the OS level are independent of these binaries.

 **Q: What's this?**